What is competency-based education? 10 Facts about this online learning model

 These are just a few of many benefits of collecting information based on student metrics.
 Tom Vander Ark, CEO of Getting Smart published a white paper that digs deeper into the benefits of big data in education.
 Read the full report: The Future of Learning: Personalized, Adaptive and Competency-Based.

 When it comes to actually implementing assessments, computer-based testing is most effective in diagnostics and personalized learning.
-Technology also allows students and teachers to utilize features such as gamification and real-world simulations throughout course work.
-Born from the popular notion of online learning, some of the latest CBE programs even utilize mobile applications to facilitate studies.
+Technology also allows students and teachers to utilize features such as adaptive learning, gamification, data analytics and real-world simulations throughout course work.
+Many platforms, like the one at Brandman University, use sophisticated tracking and faculty dashboards to help monitor student progress which adds another layer of personalized learning.

 CBE is part of a plan initiated by the White House to make college more affordable.
 The President’s Fact Sheet on the matter pointed out that according to College Board and Census data, “the average tuition at a public four-year college has increased by more than 250% over the past three decades, while incomes for typical families grow by only 16%.”